Beagle Bay Community, Western Australia: Education

 Beagle Bay Community has a school, Sacred Heart School, which caters for students from ages K-10.
 The school was established in 1892 by the Trappist monks.

 Facilities

 Electricity supply

 Electricity is generated and supplied locally by Horizon Power and comprises the Australian standard three phase 415/240 volts system 24 hours a day.
 There are frequent power surges and interruptions.

 Water

 There are two bores which pump into the ground tank.
 A transfer pump station then pumps the water into the high level tank.

+Church

+Beagle Bay's church was built by interned local Germans during World War I, and officially opened in 1917.
+It is famous for its interior decorated with mother of pearl, cowrie, volute and olive snail shells.

+The church was a filming location for the 2009 musical Bran Nue Dae.

 Cemetery

 The community has a functioning cemetery.
 As per Aboriginal custom it is insensitive to mention the name of deceased persons.
 The Shire of Broome Health Regulations stipulate that bodies must be buried at least six feet below ground level; however, this cannot be achieved at the Beagle Bay cemetery because the ground water level is too high.

 Sewerage

 There is a sewer system in place in the community which comprises three pump stations and treatment ponds on the eastern outskirts of the community.